taskiq-python/taskiq/docs/guide/scheduling-tasks.md

         await asyncio.sleep(timedelta(minutes=5).total_seconds)
 ```

 But if you have many schedules it may be a little painful to implement.
-So let me introuce you the `TaskiqScheduler`.
+So let me introduce you the `TaskiqScheduler`.
 Let's add scheduler to our module.

 @[code python](../examples/schedule/intro.py)